hyrsh/l7-snake/README.md

     - ROUTES = Arbitrary tags for human readable tracing
     - TERMINATOR = Decides if your node is the last link of the chain or not
     - INTERVAL = Poking interval (format 1ms,1s,1m,1h)
+  - Flags
+    - By using the flag "-config" you can set a path for your config file

 ## Intention
 Distributed networks often get confusing, so I decided to code a little helper.
 Since I am not a programmer, I never used gRPC and wanted to give it a try.